We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Consultations are available in these areas:

-Two brothers who are both doctors founded American Well.
-They wanted to make basic health care more affordable and eliminate barriers such as distance, mobility, and time.
-In addition to the website, American Well’s mobile application, available on iPhone and Android, can also connect you with a doctor.
+Two brothers who are both doctors founded American Well, which recently rebranded as Amwell.
+They wanted to make basic healthcare more affordable and eliminate barriers such as distance, mobility, and time.

 Mental health professionals are also available.

 One thing that sets Doctor on Demand apart from its competitors is that it allows people to add a doctor to their “favorites.”
-If that doctor is available, you can call them back directly to make future appointments.
+After your first consultation, you can select that doctor again if they’re available when you’re scheduling future appointments.

-Doctors are available 24 hours a day, seven days a week.
-LiveHealth Online’s website also features health tips.
+Doctors are available 24 hours a day, 7 days a week.

 Conditions eligible for virtual consultations include:

 - other basic nonemergency health issues